ethz-asl/reinmav-gym/README.md

 ```

 ## Installing the reinmav-gym package
-- Clone the package and cd into it
+1. Clone the package and cd into it
 ```
 git clone https://github.com/ethz-asl/reinmav-gym.git
 cd reinmav-gym
 ```
-- The environment is tested on python 3.6.
+2. The environment is tested on python 3.6.
 Make sure you have the right python version when installing the environment
 ```
 pip install -r requirements.txt pip install -e .
 ```

 ## Check installation
-You can check your installation using `pip show`
+You can check your installation using ```$ pip show```
 ```
 pip show gym-reinmav
 Name: gym-reinmav